ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 ---

-The natural inclination is to continue the sequence – April, May and … June.
+The natural inclination is to continue the sequence – April, May and...
+June.
 But read the question carefully, because it starts with “John’s mother had three children...”, so John is one of the children, so John must be the answer.

 :::